stanford-futuredata/ColBERT/README.md

 ## Training

 We provide a [pre-trained model checkpoint](https://downloads.cs.stanford.edu/nlp/data/colbert/colbertv2/colbertv2.0.tar.gz), but we also detail how to train from scratch here.
+Note that this example demonstrates the ColBERTv1 style of training, but the provided checkpoint was trained with ColBERTv2.

 Training requires a JSONL triples file with a `[qid, pid+, pid-]` list per line.
 The query IDs and passage IDs correspond to the specified `queries.tsv` and `collection.tsv` files respectively.